-[10] describes a number of approaches to model based testing that differ in terms of the type and number of models used.
+A number of approaches to model based testing that differ in terms of the type and number of models used are described in [11].
 This work falls into the category of model based testing whereby testing models are constructed manually and differ from the design models used to construct the implementation.

 OCL is used as the source of tests in a number of systems.
-For example [15] generate code from post-conditions expressed as OCL.
+For example [16] generate code from post-conditions expressed as OCL.
 This paper argues that the use of snapshot patterns can be integrated with the modelling process and can be used to capture many aspects of tests without resorting to OCL.

 Scenarios are proposed in [1] as the basis for model based testing which appears to be very similar to the approach proposed in this paper.
 Unfortunately, [1] is described at the proposal stage and does not contain any details of the mechanisms used to express the scenarios or the test cases.
-Diagrams have been proposed as the basis for constraints in [8] however these are not based on a standard notation such as UML.
-Visual constraint diagrams are described in [12] as the basis of system verification.
+Diagrams have been proposed as the basis for constraints in [9] however these are not based on a standard notation such as UML.
+Visual constraint diagrams are described in [13] as the basis of system verification.

 An earlier version of this work was presented as an invited talk at an ASTRANet workshop [4].
 The presentation describes implementation features of the approach including a virtual machine that can be used to check snapshot patterns, a method for attaching snapshot patterns and filmstrips to Java programs and an XML format for describing test cases.
 The XMF system has been used to develop a domain specific language for testing that is the basis for the proposed filmstrip language in this paper [5].
-The next phase in this work aims to define snapshot patterns as a profile for UML that integrates with use-cases and behaviour models.
+The XMFbased language is exclusively text-based; the test engineer writes test cases that are run against Java programs using the Java reflective API and the language must match the Java implementation directly.
+The work described in this paper proposes the use of an implementation mapping from the information model that can be applied to the test cases so that the cases can be implementation independent.